dakindre/Bootstrap-BingNews-WebApp/README.md

 # Fluent Web App Using Bing News Search API

 ## Objective
-Create a web application that shows the 20 most recent Bing news articles and a tally of their providers
+Create a web application that shows the 20 most recent Bing news articles and a tally of their providers.

+## Deliverable
+The application can be found at [DrewDakinsFluentWebApp](https://fluentwebapp.azurewebsites.net/)

 ## Technologies Used
 ```